Optional Practical Training for F1 Students

 Apply before your current EAD expires.
-USCIS recommends you apply up to 120 days before your OPT expiration.
-You can continue to work for only up to 180 days while the application is pending with USCIS until your case is approved or denied
+USCIS recommends that you apply up to 120 days before your OPT expiration.
+You can continue to work for only up to 180 days while the application is pending with USCIS until your case is approved or denied.

-- Your full name, current email, and mailing address
+- Your full name, current email, and current mailing address

 - UHV Application Procedure for STEM OPT Training Extension Form Part 1 and Part 2